Why You MUST Keep a Seed Bank---Things to Consider

 Hugs & Self-Reliance!

 P.S.
-In case you haven't taken advantage of my free eBook on How to use Herbs to Relax, please sign up for my newsletter!
+In case you haven't taken advantage of my free eBooks on How to use Herbs to Relax, and "12 BEST Essential Oil Blends" please sign up for my newsletter!
 You'll never miss a thing, I promise not to overwhelm your inbox, and you'll be able to download my eBook as a gift from me to you!

 **This article was shared on these blog parties---Hop on by for LOTS more great articles on homesteading and simple life living: The Homesteader Hop, The Homestead Blog Hop, Grandma's House DIY, Our Simple Blog Hop, and The Homestead Bloggers Network.